2010 Canterbury earthquake: Effects outside Christchurch

-The quake's epicentre was around Darfield, around 40 km from Christchurch.
+The quake's epicentre was near Darfield, approximately 40 km from Christchurch.
 Four metres (13 ft) of sideways movement has been measured between the two sides of the previously unknown fault.

 In many towns outside Christchurch, the electrical grid was disrupted, with it taking an estimated two days to fully restore power to those affected.
 Power outages were reported as far away as Dunedin.

 Access was restricted to over 350 homes in the town of Kaiapoi, of which about 100 were deemed unsafe.
 Some 22 commercial properties were deemed unsafe.
-According to Ron Keating, Mayor of Waimakariri District, the town "will never be the same again".
+Ron Keating, Mayor of Waimakariri District, stated that the town "will never be the same again".
 As noted above, damage to buried pipes may have allowed sewage to contaminate the residential water supply, and residents were warned to boil tap water before using it for brushing teeth, drinking, and washing or cooking food.
 A boil water notice for most of Selwyn District was lifted on 9 September.
 E. coli had been found in a water sample from Kaiapoi, and a boil water notice remained in effect for parts of Waimakariri District until 19 September.

 A 5 km section of rail track was damaged near Kaiapoi and there was lesser track damage at Rolleston and near Belfast.
 As a precaution, state rail operator KiwiRail shut down the entire South Island rail network after the earthquake, halting some 15 trains.
 Two locomotives running light (i.e. without any carriages or wagons) came to a stop just 30 metres short of a major buckle in the line.
 After inspection, services south of Dunedin and north of Kaikōura recommenced at 10:30 am that day.
 The Main South Line, linking Christchurch with Dunedin, was given the all-clear and reopened, albeit with a 40 km/h speed restriction north of Ashburton, just after 6 pm to allow emergency aid, including 300000 L of drinking water, to be railed into Christchurch.
 By the afternoon of Monday 6 September, the entire South Island rail network had reopened with the exception of the Main North Line between Rangiora and Addington.
 Freight was shuttled by road between the two points, while the TranzCoastal was replaced with a coach service.